MPSxDev/best-drop-ever-dApp/scripts/SETUP_GUIDE.md

-# 🚀 Dropsland dApp Database Setup Guide
+# 🚀 BestDropsever dApp Database Setup Guide

 ## Overview
-This guide will help you set up the complete database schema for the Dropsland dApp using Supabase.
+This guide will help you set up the complete database schema for the BestDropsever dApp using Supabase.
 The database includes user profiles, social features, token economy, rewards system, and notifications.

 ## 📋 Prerequisites